Battle of Køge Bay (1677): Prelude

-The battle
+Battle

 The night between 30 June and 1 July, the Swedish formed up for attack.
 In the dark, the 64-gun S:t Hieronymus went aground and was not able to be dislodged to fight the following day.
 Early in the morning, both sides formed battle lines towards south-southwest between Stevns Klint and Falsterbo.
 At the head of the Swedish line was its thirds squadron headed by Wachtmeister, the first squadron under Horn in the middle and the second squadron under Clerck in the rear.
 There has been a debate among historians about the order of the squadrons in the Danish line, but it was positioned north of the Swedish line and blocked the path through the Sound.
 Horn chose to attempt to sail westwards rather than attacking despite outnumbering Juel with 29 warships to 17.
 His intent was to cut off the Danes from their bases on Zealand.
 During the race towards the coast that ensued, the two forces exchange gun fire and Horn attempted to disrupt the Danish line by attacking with a fireship.
 Juel's men managed to tow the fireship away with a longboat and one of the minor supply vessels.

-At Stevns Klint, the Swedish 66-gun Draken ran aground and was forced to surrender after facing heavy gun fire from several Danish ships, including Juel's own 58-gun flagship Christianus V. The flagship was so badly damaged during the battle that Juel had to move his flag to the 64-gun Fridericus III in Marquor Rodsten's squadron and when this ship also suffered damage, moved on to the 64-gun Charlotta Amalia.
+At Stevns Klint, the Swedish 66-gun Draken ran aground and was forced to surrender after facing heavy gun fire from several Danish ships, including Juel's own 58-gun flagship Christianus V. The flagship was so badly damaged during the battle that Juel had to move his flag to the 64-gun Fridericus III in Markor Rodsteen's squadron and when this ship also suffered damage, moved on to the 64-gun Charlotta Amalia.
 When the forces approach the coast, the Swedish line turned north and both fleets sailed parallel to each other into the Sound.